morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Netgear - $100 USD -[AXE3000 USB 3.0 WiFi Adapter -A8000](https://www.netgear.com/home/wifi/adapters/a8000/)

-Warning: The Netgear A8000 uses a device ID (VID/PID) that is scheduled to go into kernel 6.4.
+Warning: The Netgear A8000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.4.
 This adapter will not be plug and play on earlier kernels.

 Below is an easy way to add the ID so that the driver can recognize the adapter.
 From a terminal:
 ```